MrLuit/CensorRadar/README.md

 Making an official API on Github Pages is hard because this project is written in Javascript and a simple curl request can't render Javascript.
 A solution would be to create your own project using the data from this repository.
 If you make your program fetch data from https://raw.githubusercontent.com/MrLuit/CensorRadar/master/domains.json (we will try to keep this list updated) you can use the data to ping all the websites on the list.
 Let me know about projects you've created :)

-## Cryptography

-In the JSON file, there is a 'hash' key.
-The value is a SHA1 hash of the contents of the provided image (**not the url!**).
-You can use this hash to verify the contents of the provided image to make sure that a potential firewall isn't just returning a different favicon.
-Ofcourse this method isn't bulletproof because a smart filter could potentially allow all images or allow favicons without allowing the website itself.

-Javascript doesn't have a way to verify the SHA1 hash but you can provide one in your own program.

 ## Contributing

 When adding a new domain to domains.json, it must meet the following requirements: